TL,DR:

 How the employment fraud schemes work

 In these schemes, individuals acting on behalf of the North Korean government participate in what’s broadly become known as employment fraud, obtaining remote work positions in software engineering and IT under fraudulent identities at US organizations.
 Their paychecks then presumably go towards funding the North Korean regime.
-The FBI has also warned that these individuals are increasingly engaging in data-theft extortion against the companies that have inadvertently hired them.
+The FBI has also warned that these individuals are increasingly engaging in corporate espionage and data theft extortion against the companies that have inadvertently hired them.

 Unfortunately for the participants in these schemes, they are just as susceptible to being infected by malware as anyone else.
 With that in mind, we found a starting point for a deeper investigation, picked up a trail, and it led our researchers to some interesting insights.